DataDog/documentation/content/en/security/cloud_workload_security/security_profiles.md

 #### Model status

-While initial snapshots are being captured and merged into the workload security profile, the profile will be listed in a learning state.
-Once a threshold has been reached in terms of the number of activity snapshots merged or amount of time elapsed since the first snapshot, the workload security profile status will transition to a **stable** state.
-These status changes for workload security profiles and evolving details of the workload security profile are described in more detail in the next section regarding the behavior learning model.
+While initial snapshots are being captured and merged into the Workload Security Profile, the profile will be shown with a status of **learning**.
+After a threshold has been reached in terms of the number of activity snapshots merged or amount of time elapsed since the first snapshot, the security profile status will transition to a **stable** state.

 ## Explore security profiles